AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Student/00-prereqs.md

 #### NOTE: deploying the Pizzeria application will take around 5 minutes

-   - Once the applications are deployed, you will see links to two web sites with different IP address running on ports 8081 and 8082, respectively.
+   - Once the applications are deployed, you will see links to two web sites with different IP addresses running on ports 8081 and 8082, respectively.
 In Azure Cloud Shell, these are clickable links.
 Otherwise, you can cut and paste each URL in your web browser to ensure that it is running.
 ```bash
       Pizzeria app on MySQL is ready at http://some_ip_address:8081/pizzeria
       Pizzeria app on PostgreSQL is ready at http://some_other_ip_address:8082/pizzeria